Kimberly Hyacinthe

 Kimberly Hyacinthe is a Canadian athlete specializing in the sprinting events.
 She competed in the 200 meters at the 2011 World Championships in Athletics without advancing to the semifinals.

+In July 2016 she was officially named to Canada's Olympic team.

+Personal life

 Hyacinthe was born in Montreal, Quebec.
 In 2013, she won gold medal in the 200 meters at the 2013 Summer Universiade.

-In July 2016 she was officially named to Canada's Olympic team.

-Personal life

-Born in Montreal, Quebec, Hyacinthe is of Haitian descent.
+He is of Haitian descent.